ayush-kumar-1/lovelace/Prophets and Oracle - Forecasting.md

 The second fundamental assumption of time-series models is a stationary environment.
 This means an absence of black swan events both positive and negative.
 This assumption usually holds when forecasting natural phenomenon, but breaks down when predicting human behavior.
 Any time-series model that may have radical shifts should include additional scenario planning.

 Keeping in mind these two fundamental limitations time-series modeling may be appropriate.
-Many modern time-series frameworks automate feature engineering, but these fundamentals are key when off-the-shelf approaches fail.
+Many modern time-series frameworks automate feature engineering ^[[A Deep Dive on ARIMA Models.
+From white noise to SARIMAX and beyond | by Matt Sosna | Towards Data Science](https://towardsdatascience.com/a-deep-dive-on-arima-models-8900c199ccf)], but these fundamentals are key when off-the-shelf approaches fail.

 ## Time-Series Features